-Program Coordinator, Tribal Coastal Resilience Connections (IIJA Funded)
+Program Coordinator, Tribal Coastal Resilience Connections (BIL Funded)

 The Tribal Coastal Resilience Program Coordinator assists the TCRC team with day-to-day operation of program including meeting coordination, research, and reporting.
 Focused projects include historical research and updating mapping of Tribal communities with ancestral and present-day ties to the AP region, inter-Tribal coalition building, and community engagement.
-This position is currently part-time, but IIJA funding is proposed to increase capacity.
-Chandler Allred has served in this role from August 2023 to July 2024.
-Giancarlo Richardson was hired to assist with mapping and program coordination in May 2024 and is being paid out of the project budget.
+This position is currently part-time, but BIL funding is proposed to increase capacity.
+Chandler Allred has served in this role since 2023.

-\All positions are administered in compliance with NC Office of State Personnel rules and policies.
+All positions are administered in compliance with NC Office of State Personnel rules and policies.